Terrence Malick: 1969–1978: Film debut and acclaim

 Malick's second film was the Paramount-produced Days of Heaven, about a love triangle that develops in the farm country of the Texas Panhandle in the early 20th century.
 Production began in the fall of 1976 in Alberta, Canada.
 The film was mostly shot during the golden hour, with primarily natural light.
 Much like Malick's first feature, Days of Heaven had a lengthy and troubled production, with several members of the production crew quitting before shooting was finished, mainly due to disagreements with Malick's idiosyncratic directorial style.
 The film likewise had a troubled post-production phase.
 Billy Weber and Malick spent two years editing it, during which they experimented with unconventional editing and voice-over techniques once they realized the picture they had set out to make would not fully work.

 Days of Heaven was finally released in 1978 to mostly positive responses from critics.
 Its cinematography was widely praised, although some found its story lackluster.
 In The New York Times, Harold C. Schonberg wrote that it "is full of elegant and striking photography; and it is an intolerably artsy, artificial film."
 It won the Academy Award for Best Cinematography and the prize for Best Director at the 1979 Cannes Film Festival.
-Its reputation has since improved, having been voted one of the 50 greatest American films ever made in a 2015 critics' poll published by the BBC.
+Its reputation has since greatly improved, having been voted one of the 50 greatest American films ever made in a 2015 critics' poll published by the BBC.
+Film critic Roger Ebert included the film in his 1997 list of "The Great Movies", calling it "one of the most beautiful films ever made" and praising Malick's decision to have 16-year-old Linda Manz deliver its voice-over, writing: "Malick's purpose is not to tell a story of melodrama, but one of loss.
+His tone is elegiac. [...]
+This is a movie made by a man who knew how something felt, and found a way to evoke it in us."